gregg-miskelly/MIEngine-wiki/Redistribution.md

 ### Renaming
 It is fine to use the MIEngine name in redistributions, we expect that 'Microsoft' would be removed from all binaries being redistributed.
 For example Microsoft.MIEngine.dll -> YourNameHere.MIEngine.dll.

+### Command Window
+The Microsoft version of the MIEngine will register the [Debug.MIDebugLaunch](https://github.com/Microsoft/MIEngine/blob/01d969351ba74614ed29d3a927e26e9176e45698/src/MIDebugPackage/MIDebugPackage.vsct#L49) and [Debug.MIDebugExec](https://github.com/Microsoft/MIEngine/blob/01d969351ba74614ed29d3a927e26e9176e45698/src/MIDebugPackage/MIDebugPackage.vsct#L59) command window commands.
+You will either need to rename these commands (easy way) or remove the MIDebugPackage from the vsix (harder way) if you don't care about command window integration.

 ### Testing
 After completing these steps, please test your VSIX on a copy of Visual Studio that has the Microsoft MIEngine installed (in Visual Studio setup, 'Cross Platform Mobile Development -> Visual C++ Mobile Development' is checked).
 Make sure that your version of the MIEngine isn't being used for Android scenarios and that the Android debugger still works.